hashicorp/serf/website/source/intro/getting-started/event-handlers.html.markdown

   didn't properly respond to ping requests.
 * `member-update` - One or more members have updated, likely to update the associated tags
-* `member-reap` - Serf has removed one or more members from it's list of members.
+* `member-reap` - Serf has removed one or more members from its list of members.
   This means a failed node exceeded the `reconnect_timeout`, or a left node reached the `tombstone_timeout`.
 * `user` - A custom user event, covered later in this guide.